Tensas Parish Profile

 4-H Youth Development

-Programming focuses on healthy living, and STEM.
+Programming focuses on gardening, community service, and STEM.
 Programs emphasizing gardening as a source of local food and learning different ways to prepare and serve foods are implemented in Tensas Parish.
-Families are provided tools needed to choose healthier eating patterns and physical activity.
+Families are provided with tools needed to choose healthier eating patterns and physical activity.
+Jr. Leader Meetings focus on leadership, and the importance of community service.
+4 youth serve on the NE Leadership Board.
 STEM activities are provided in elementary 4-H meetings and enrichment programs.
-4 youth serve on the Leadership Board.
-Obesity continues to be addressed with programs including summer school activities, workshops, and the Progressive Ag Safety Day.
-The REI grant is allowing youth access to swimming lessons and outdoor workshops.
+Obesity is a problem in Tensas and 4-H is addressing the issue with programs including summer school activities, workshops, and the Progressive Ag Safety Day.
+The REI Grant is allowing youth access to swimming lessons and nature activities.

 Agriculture and Natural Resources